 The MI movement is open to all Catholics over 7 years old.
 It employs prayer as the main weapon in the spiritual battle with evil.
-MIs also immerse themselves in apostolic initiatives throughout society, either individually or in groups, to deepen the knowledge of the Gospel and our Catholic Faith in them and in others.
+Members of the Militia Immaculata also immerse themselves in apostolic initiatives throughout society, either individually or in groups, to deepen the knowledge of the Gospel and our Catholic Faith in them and in others.

 Marian consecration is a formal act of self-giving that does not stop at Mary, but is Christ-directed.
 It is really consecration to Jesus.
 The MI's mission is "To Lead Every Individual With Mary to the Most Sacred Heart of Jesus."